 These beats are usually arranged in groups of 4.
-This where the ‘four-on-the-floor’ term originated from and is used across all genres of music.
 These groups of 4 beats are generally called a bar.
 The common pattern in dance music is to have 4 in a bar and 4 bars in a phrase.
 This is a total of 16 beats in a phrase.

 Take some time to listen to one of your favourite tracks and count out the beats.
 You’ll notice that any changes will fall at the start of a new phrase.
 For example, there may be a basic kick drum for the first 16 beats and then a hi-hat is introduced for the next 16 beats.
 This is how most dance music is structured.
 Pay attention to these changes.
 Over time you’ll subconsciously become aware of them.

 As mentioned above beats are grouped into bars which in turn are grouped into phrases.
 Understanding the phrase structure of the song you’re listening to will help you find the right spots to set cue points.
 It will also highlight where some of the optimal mix-in and mix-out points are.